phelipetls/blog/content/posts/vim-errorformat-for-pytest/index.md

     !!!!!!!!!!!!!!!!!!!!
 Interrupted: 1 error during collection !!!!!!!!!!!!!!!!!!!!
     =============================== 1 error in 0.09s ===============================

-We can see that what really matters starts with an E. This `errorformat` does the job:
+What matters starts with an E. So this `errorformat` does the job:

     %EE\ \ \ \ \ File\ \"%f\"\\,\ line\ %l,
     %CE\ \ \ %p^,